 Day 22: Departure

 We begin our adventure with a spectacular flight to Lukla.
 The first couple of days we trek through alpine forests along the Dudh Koshi river to reach Namche.
-We take a couple of days halt here to acclimatize by walking in and around Namche as acclimatization cannot be done in a hurry.
-A hike to Everest View Hotel, which is a 400m climb from Namche Bazaar will compliment our acclimatization and also provide us with breathtaking vistas of Mt.
+We take a couple of days halt here to acclimatise by walking in and around Namche as acclimatisation cannot be done in a hurry.
+A hike to Everest View Hotel, which is a 400m climb from Namche Bazaar will compliment our acclimatisation and also provide us with breathtaking vistas of Mt.
 Everest and the surrounding peaks.

-Grading: This expedition is graded D which is equivalent to physically demanding and challenging.
+Grading: This expedition is graded Grade D which is equivalent to physically demanding and challenging.

 Day 1: Arrive Kathmandu/ transfer to Hotel Manaslu/